First, let me state a fact; most household cleaning product contains toxic substances.

-Another way would be soaking the paint brush in vinegar in a sauce pan then bring it to a boil.
-This should dislodge paint from the bristles but it can be a time consuming process.
+Another way would be soaking the paintbrush in vinegar in a saucepan then bring it to a boil.
+It should dislodge paint from the bristles, but it can be a time-consuming process.

 If you have rusted bolts, try soaking it in a bottle of white vinegar.
 Shake it vigorously and leave it for a day or so.